microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

        Uc: the decimal value of UnicodeChar - for example, NUL is "0", LF is "10", the character 'A' is "65".
 If omitted, defaults to '0'.

+       Kd: the value of bKeyDown - either a '0' or '1'.
+If omitted, defaults to '0'.

        Cs: the value of dwControlKeyState - any number.
 If omitted, defaults to '0'.

+       Rc: the value of wRepeatCount - any number.
+If omitted, defaults to '1'.

 ```

 > 👉 NOTE: an earlier draft of this spec used an APC sequence for encoding the